 1) They deliver in a location that feels right.

 Oxytocin, the hormone that brings labor contractions thrives in an environment where one feels safe and supported.
 When a birthing parent feels stressed, combative, or unsafe, it becomes much harder for hormones, contractions, and pain-dulling endorphins to flow.

 Sometimes you may feel a connection with a provider but not feel that the place where they catch babies is ideal for you.
 If you want an epidural to be available during labor, a birth center is probably not a good fit no matter how much you liked the midwife who gave you a tour.
 If you’re hoping for an unmedicated birth, the hospital with the highest cesarean rate in town is probably not ideal for you, even if the doctor who delivers there has known your family for years.
 There are many options available for birthing families…keep searching until you find the provider and location that feels conducive to the flow of oxytocin.

 2) Your provider specializes in the kind of birth you are hoping to have.

 It is unrealistic to expect your provider to step outside of their comfort zone for your birth.
 That doesn’t mean that you can’t negotiate and create a dialogue in the moment, of course, but don’t expect a provider who always induces labor at 39 weeks to be on board with you carrying your baby to 42 weeks.

 Find out what a birth typically looks like for their clients.
-Do the mothers often have an unmedicated birth with that practice or do most deliver with epidural medication?
+Do people often have an unmedicated birth with that practice, or do most deliver with epidural medication?
 Do they normally go into labor spontaneously or get induced?
 Do they normally move around during labor or stay in bed?
 What is the percentage of vaginal deliveries vs. cesarean births that they attend?
 If your provider is giving you strong signals that birth almost always plays out the same way under their care, your next task is to figure out if that’s the kind of birth you want.